nf-core/funcscan/docs/usage.md

 ::: warning
 `--bgc_bigslice_complete` forces BiG-SLiCE to cluster **all** input BGCs, including those with no significant HMM hits.
-This requires a sufficiently large dataset; with fewer than ~10–15 samples the run will fail with `Exception: Not enough input for clustering`.
+This is only suitable for sufficiently large datasets; with fewer than ~10 samples the pipeline will warn that BiG-SLiCE may fail with `Exception: Not enough input for clustering`.
 :::

 ::: warning